blawar/lithium/README.md

 > *Nintendo Switch homebrew title installer, for the single purpose of installing titles*

-- **If you are looking for Goldleaf, this is Goldleaf's safer and way more extended evolution.**

-If you are a current Goldleaf user, you need Lithium!

 # Installation
 Unzip files to your root SD card, then run lithium.nro through homebrew launcher.